19 min read

 As fewer U.S.-born workers pursue hospitality jobs that don’t require a college degree, the industry’s reliance on immigrant labor is expected to grow.

-Investing in this workforce isn’t just an ethical choice — it’s an economic imperative.
-Without it, the U.S. risks undermining one of its most vital industries at a time when global tourism and domestic travel are poised for resurgence.
+Without continued investment in this workforce, the U.S. risks undermining one of its most vital industries at a time when global tourism and domestic travel are poised for resurgence.